crp2a/gamma/README.md

 files.

 The [**gammaShiny**](https://github.com/crp2a/gammaShiny) package
-provides an exhanced graphical user interface for the main applications of **gamma**.
+provides an enhanced graphical user interface for the main applications of **gamma**.

 ## Installation